Digital transformation revolves around smarter geospatial data

 - Increase network efficiency – leverage existing capital investment

-- Enhance the client experience – deliver a more robust connection and a better level of service.
+- Enhance the client experience – deliver more robust connectivity and an improved level of service.

 An across the board performance upgrade – built on better spatial data

-The traditional voice and messaging business has stopped growing.
-But on the back of the data wave, the industry is reinventing itself.
+The traditional voice and messaging business has stopped growing and the industry is reinventing itself on the back of the data wave.

 Networks are evolving rapidly.
-Ever increasing broadband speeds are driving innovation in both network technology and services.
-Cloud-based network virtualisation will deliver substantial improvements in operational performance.
-Increased use of video brings new network architectures.
+Innovation in network technology and services is driven by ever-increasing demands on broadband speeds, and substantial improvements in operational performance are guided by the growing appetite for cloud-based network virtualization.
+Increased use of video has introduced new network architectures.
 5G promises a step change in wireless connection capacity and highly granular location spatial data.

 New revenue streams are appearing.
-The rapid growth of connected things drives an order of magnitude increase in device end points.
-Smart home technology extends the network pipe beyond the traditional termination point, enabling a raft of new applications.
+The rapid growth of connected things is driving an increase in device end points.
+Smart home technology extends the network pipe beyond the traditional termination point, enabling a collection of new applications.
 Virtual and augmented reality applications add another dimension to the possibilities.

-But with disruption comes a changing competitive landscape – telecommunication companies continually seek a stronger market advantage.
-As the business becomes more information-intensive it is increasingly necessary to create, maintain and leverage detailed and accurate geospatial data.
+But with disruption comes a changing competitive landscape – telecommunications companies continually seek a stronger market advantage.
+As the business becomes more information-intensive it is increasingly necessary for you to create, maintain and leverage detailed and accurate geospatial data.
 Expanded use of probes and appliances is multiplying the availability of data in the network.
-Improved visibility of data enables managers to see how services are being used, identify what equipment is needed where and maximise the performance of the existing infrastructure.
-Location data brings together the customer and the network to reveal new insights about the customer experience.
+Improved visibility of data enables managers to see how services are being used, identify what equipment is needed where and maximise the performance of your existing infrastructure.
+Location data brings together your customer and the network to reveal new insights about the customer experience.